Middle Fork Salmon River 5 Day, 4 Nights

 June 19 is considered "advanced whitewater" with potential high water conditions.
 All guests must have previous rafting experience and in good physical condition.

-Early and late season trip dates may require possible flight from Stanley, Idaho to secondary put-in location in the event of extreme high water: $140 per person
+Early season trip dates may require possible flight from Stanley, Idaho to secondary put-in location in the event of extreme high water: $160 per person.

 Middle Fork Salmon River Vacation Questions

 A rafting vacation on the Salmon River often entails many questions.
 What type of boats are used?
 How does camping on the river work?
 What is the food like?
 What do I need to bring and what is supplied by the outfitter?
 You'll find answers to all these questions and many more in the categories below.